Kneecap (film): Release and reception

 The film premiered in the Next section at the Sundance Film Festival, the first Irish-language film to do so, on 18 January 2024.
-Prior to, Sony Pictures Classics acquired distribution rights for North and Latin America, Eastern Europe, Turkey and the Middle East to the film.
-The film is not being shown in Israel as a protest against the ongoing conflict in Palestine.
+Before that, Sony Pictures Classics acquired distribution rights for North and Latin America, Eastern Europe, Turkey and the Middle East.
+The film was not shown in Israel as a protest against the ongoing conflict in Palestine.
 Kneecap, known for their strong pro-Palestinian stance, made this decision to align with their advocacy for Palestinian rights.
-Sony Pictures Classics later scheduled the film for a theatrical release in the United States on 2 August 2024.
+Sony Pictures Classics scheduled the film for a theatrical release in the United States on 2 August 2024.
 The film was also scheduled to be the opening film at Sundance's London edition on 6 June 2024 and was released in the United Kingdom and Ireland in August 2024.

 The film has been selected for the MAMI Mumbai Film Festival 2024 under the World Cinema section.

 Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 76 out of 100, based on 33 critics, indicating "generally favorable" reviews.

 Carlos Aguilar of Variety gave the film a positive review, writing: "Bursting with unruly energy that practically escapes the confines of the screen, Kneecap is a riotous, drug-laced triumph in the name of freedom that bridges political substance and crowd-pleasing entertainment."
-PopMatters described it as one of the strongest films from 2024, praising the project's discussion of "class issues" and "use of colour."
+PopMatters called it one of the strongest films of 2024, praising its discussion of "class issues" and "use of colour."